tldr-pages/tldr/pages/linux/extundelete.md

 # extundelete

-> Restore files from an unmounted partition.
+> Restore files from an unmounted ext3 or ext4 partition.
 > See also `date` for Unix time information and `umount` for unmounting partitions.
 > More information: <http://extundelete.sourceforge.net/>.